Isostasy with Love: I Elastic equilibrium: Surface and internal load Love numbers

 \subsection{Variables $y_i$}

-Love numbers are computational byproducts of the full stress and strain solution inside a spherically symmetric self-gravitating body submitted to some kind of forcing.
-In this paper, the forcing is expressed in the form of a potential $U^J_n$ of given harmonic degree $n$ and is either due to a surface load ($J=L$) or to an internal load applied at the shell-ocean boundary ($J=I$).
-At each harmonic degree, the equations of motion and Poisson's equation form a set of six differential equations of first order, the solutions of which are six radial functions $y_i$ ($i=1,...,6$).
-Following the conventions of \citet{takeuchi1972}, $y_1$ and $y_3$ are scalars associated with radial and tangential displacements, respectively,
+Love numbers are computational byproducts of the linear solution for stress and strain inside a spherically symmetric self-gravitating body submitted to a small forcing.
+In this paper, the forcing is expressed in the form of a potential with degree-$n$ harmonic coefficient $U^J_n$ and is either due to a surface load ($J=L$) or to an internal load applied at the shell-ocean boundary ($J=I$).
+At each harmonic degree, the linearized equations of motion and Poisson's equation can be written as a set of six differential equations of first order, the solutions of which are six radial functions \citep{alterman1959,longman1962,kaula1963}.
+Following the conventions of \citet{takeuchi1972}, the scalars associated with radial and tangential displacements are denoted $y_1$ and $y_3$, respectively,

-while $y_2$ and $y_4$ are scalars associated with the purely radial stress and the radial-tangential shear stress, respectively:
+where $Y_n(\theta,\phi)$ is a surface spherical harmonic of degree $n$ (the harmonic order $m$ is implicit).
+The scalars associated with the purely radial stress and the radial-tangential shear stress are denoted $y_2$ and $y_4$, respectively: